 One of my artistic quirks is my tendency to procrastinate if I’m unsure how the finished product should look.
 Which is most of the time!
 Since having a finished painting look just like I imagined it would has never actually happened for me, uncertainty ought to be my comfortable companion by now.
 Instead, I use the blog to show all the stages the painting goes through before it is finally finished.
 This keeps me moving along, and also lets me appreciate the various twists and turns along the way.

 I’ve been painting pretty much forever, but got serious about it around the late 1980’s.
 At that time I connected with a mentor who helped me let the paintings just happen instead of planning them in the manner of illustration.
 This didn’t do anything for the procrastination, but it certainly helped me let go of a lot of artistic frustration.
 Seeing a completed painting produces a measure of joy that quite overcomes the roadblocks along the way.
 And knowing that I was able to push through those blocks to a satisfying conclusion is a feeling quite unlike any other.
 So I continue to paint…and invite you to come along for the ride

-All of my work–horses, landscapes, rural buildings–is compiled in one convenient place…http://allifarkas.com.
+All of my current work, along with some highlights from the past, is compiled in one convenient place…www.allifarkas.com.
 Stop by and take a leisurely tour.
 You can subscribe to this blog by clicking the box on the right side of the Home Page that says “Sign Me Up!”.
-If you would rather send me an email than leave a public comment, you can reach me at firstname.lastname@example.org.
+If you would rather send me an email than leave a public comment, you can reach me at email@example.com.
 Thanks for spending some of your time with me!